-The chart illustrates the monthly variability in production, as well as the seasonality, although these effects are substantially reduced by the diversification across TRIG's portfolio, with the offsetting of weak performances in one segment by better performance in another segment as a result of geographical differences in weather systems and the different generating technologies (i.e. wind and solar) in the portfolio.
+The effects of monthly variability and seasonality in production expected in a portfolio of intermittent renewables projects are substantially reduced by the diversification across TRIG's portfolio, with the offsetting of weak performances in one segment by better performance in another segment as a result of geographical differences in weather systems and the different generating technologies (i.e. wind and solar) in the portfolio.